gchq/Gaffer/doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 gaffer.federatedstore.<GraphId2>.schema.id=<Id name in graphLibrary>
 ```

 or through the `AddGraph` operation.
-However this operation maybe limited to for some
+However this operation maybe limited for some
 users if the `FederatedStore` property "gaffer.federatedstore.customPropertiesAuths" is defined.
 Without matching authorisation users can only specify adding a graph with `StoreProperties` from the `GraphLibrary`.